Parks and Forestry

 Survey Link: www.surveymonkey.com/s/MPWard1

-Notifications will be made through media advisories, social media posts, the Windsor Star prior to each meeting.
+Notifications were made through media advisories, social media posts, the Windsor Star prior to each meeting.

 The Windsor Trail